 After you deploy a separate NAT IP address for your guest wireless network, tell SecurityScorecard about it and provide the unique IP address:

-- Submit a Support request to remove findings related to traffic on the guest NAT address.
+- Either submit a Support request to request the tagging of the guest NAT address providing:

 Comments